Riot Act (album): Music and lyrics

 Riot Act features a diverse sound, including folk-based and experimental songs.
 Stephen Thomas Erlewine of AllMusic said "Riot Act is the album that Pearl Jam has been wanting to make since Vitalogy—a muscular art rock record, one that still hits hard but that's filled with ragged edges and odd detours."
 Gossard said "Riot Act really seems to showcase all of our thing.
 There's the simple rock songs we could have written in the earlier era, but it covers all the different times and dynamics we've had and still holds together."
 The musical experiments led several songs on the album to use alternate tunings, including "You Are", "All or None" and "Bu$hleaguer".

-The lyrics on Riot Act were more direct than on preceding records, in response to the political climate after the September 11, 2001, terrorist attacks.
-Bassist Jeff Ament commented that he felt that love was a major theme of the album, and Vedder tried to convey themes such as love, loss and struggle to make a difference because of the difficulty in leading with events such as the September 11 attacks and the accidental death of nine fans during Pearl Jam's performance at the 2000 Roskilde Festival – "You start feeling like, 'What do I have to say?
+The lyrics on Riot Act were more direct than on preceding records, in response to the political climate after the September 11 attacks.
+Bassist Jeff Ament commented that he felt that love was a major theme of the album, and Vedder tried to convey themes such as love, loss and struggle to make a difference because of the difficulty in leading with events such as the September 11 attacks and the much more personal tragedy of the accidental deaths of nine fans during Pearl Jam's performance at the 2000 Roskilde Festival – "You start feeling like, 'What do I have to say?
 What is my opinion?'
 Then I realized I did have an opinion.
 Not only did I have one, but I felt like it was formed by processing a lot of information and having good influences.
 Ament also told that "I think the time's right to turn our voice up a bit...
 And Ed did it in a great way, with humour and a mystical, magical approach.
 It isn't just, 'We're pissed off, and fuck you!
 Riot!
 Anarchy!'
 Cos I don't think that's the method.
 At least at this point."
 Vedder, however, said, "I have to admit this record came out a bit one-sided.
 But I think we, as a country, need to understand why we're involved in the Middle East.
 This hollow patriotism frightens me."
 The singer added that the Riot Act lyrics "represent[ed] my state of mind these days.
 I'm optimistic yet disillusioned, hopeful yet frustrated."
 Several songs on the album were inspired by Roskilde tragedy, with the album's first single, "I Am Mine", written by Vedder in 2000 in a hotel room before the band's first show after Roskilde, and "Love Boat Captain" including a brief lyrical reference ("Lost nine friends we'll never know... two years ago today").
 Regarding the time period when the lyrics were being written, Vedder said, "There's been a lot of mortality...It's a weird time to be writing.
 Roskilde changed the shape of us as people, and our filter for seeing the world changed."